The-G-Man-Half-Life/practice3-object-oriented-programming-java/docs/README.md

   files etc...
 So output test can print the results.
   - *outputTest*
   This method takes care of printing all the results obtained from the test.

+## Program Extras

+### Data
+- **IceCreamSellingData.csv**
+  Contains all the ice cream selling data in a scv format.
+- **StudentExamScores.csv**
+  Contains all the student exam scores data in a scv format.

+### Docs
+- **Readme.md**
+  Contains this readme.md file
+- **VideoLink.txt**
+  Contains the link to the video.

+### Output
+- **predictionsMultiple.txt**
+  Contains the results after the predictions of the multiple linear regression model implemented with the StudenExamScores.csv data.
+- **predictionsSimple.txt**
+  Contains the results after the predicion of the simple linear regression model implemented with the IceCreamSellingData.csv data.

+### Main.java:
+  The main file that takes care of executing the tests and the entire program.

+### .gitignore
+  The file that takes care of ignoring class files if were pushed to git unintetionally.

 #### Examples of the outputs of the multiple linear regression test: